arben-grepi/AnchorzUpTechnicalTask/README.md

    git clone https://github.com/arben-grepi/AnchorzUpTechnicalTask.git && cd AnchorzUpTechnicalTask
    ```

-2. Install dependencies for both:
+2. Install dependencies for both backend and the react client-app:
    ```bash
    npm i && cd react-client/ && npm i && cd ..
    ```

 3. ## Environment Setup

-**Create a `.env` file in the root of the project.
-This file will store the following environment-specific variables:**
+**Create a `.env` file in the root of the project.**

-   - `DEBUG`: (Optional) Enables debug logging in the backend.

 **You may use the provided example below to set up your `.env` file:**